EnigmaCurry/d.rymcg.tech/README.md

 any of the sub-project directories, the default (but customizable) domains will be pre-populated with your root domain.

-This also automatically creates the `traefik-proxy` Docker network, that all applications that will be reverse proxied via Traefik will be connected to.

 ## Install applications

 Each docker-compose project has its own `README.md`.
 You should install